-In recent decades a mass of research has been undertaken and published by the various academics; highlighting prevalence and the impact of sexual abuse during childhood and adulthood.
+In recent decades a mass of research has been undertaken and published by various academics highlighting prevalence and the impact of sexual abuse during childhood and adulthood.

 In addition, the emergence of new technologies and how they are being used to both access and then abuse children, continue to cause concern.

-Although there is much that is now known, and subject of research – the following are areas which we know, from our members, that need more focus and therefore are issues that ought to be subject to future research:
+Although there is much that is now known and a subject of research – the following are areas which we know, from our members, that need more focus and therefore are issues that ought to be subject to future research:

-- Childhood obesity, as a coping strategy; and impact on physical health thereafter
+- Childhood obesity as a coping strategy and the impact on physical health thereafter.

-- Difficulties experienced by some survivors during health interventions that require intrusive examinations/procedures; including pre/post-operative care
+- Difficulties experienced by some survivors during health interventions that require intrusive examinations/procedure, including pre/post-operative care.

-- Experience of some survivors with symptoms, such as dementia, who are unable to explain to their care givers the reason for some of their distress
+- The experience of some survivors with symptoms such as dementia, who are unable to explain to their care givers the reason for some of their distress.